Kinvert/resume/embedded/army-tank-laser-tag/README.md

 # Army Tank Laser Tag
 This was another project for Maker Faire Detroit.
 This was for 2016.
+I managed this and students coded it.

 Originally this was going to be a portable table with the tanks driving around on it.